-All employees shall conduct t heir work in d compliance w ith the safety rules of the district.
-Till Climpic J CCS bilair collader iioii work iii v omphane " in the saidly rates of the district
+All employees shall l conduct their work in compliance with the safety rules of the district.

 Cross Reference: 905 Safety Program

 COMMUNICABLE DISEASES - EMPLOYEES

 Employees with a communicable disease will be allowed to perform their customary employment duties provided they are able to perform the essential functions of their position and their presence does not create a substantial risk of illness or transmission to students or other employees.
 The term "communicable disease" shall mean an infectious or contagious disease spread from person to person, or animal to person, or as defined by law.